 Other Types of 1099 vs. W-2 Pay Differences

-- Who furbishes the supplies associated with the work production is one of the criteria for determining whether a worker is an employee or independent contractor.
+- One criterion for determining a worker from an employee is understanding who furnishes the supplies associated with work production.
 The easy access to mobile, digital communications (smart phones/laptops/etc.) is one of the ways in which the modern economy has created flexibility in classifying workers as employee or contractors.
 From online marketing to software development, all you need really need is some to plug in.
 On the other hand, these devices aren’t free.
-Company-issued phones, computers, and vehicles can definitely be considered as part of these 1099 vs. W-2 pay differences.
+Company-issued phones, computers, and vehicles can be considered as part of a 1099 vs W-2 pay difference calculator.

-- More and more, the increased flexibility that comes with being a 1099 contractor is as much about working remotely as it is time schedules.
+- Increasingly, the flexibility that comes with being a 1099 contractor is as much about working remotely as it is time schedules.
 For some people, it’s about beating city traffic and long work commutes.
-For others, a 1099 contractor position is appealing for the ability to look after the kids in some capacity, while also earning income.
-There may also be an opportunity to earn a good income, while living abroad or in far-flung locations with a lower cost of living.
+For others, a 1099 contractor position is appealing for the ability to look after the kids in some capacity while also earning income.
+There may also be an opportunity to earn a good income while living abroad or in far-flung locations with a lower cost of living.
 For employers, this means potentially being able to hire skilled labor at a discount.

 - Job security and the concept of a steady income are also supposed to be part of this distinction, but it doesn’t always work that way.
-Loyalty tends to take a back seat when downsizing/mergers/automation is involved, for one reason or another.
+Loyalty tends to take a back seat when downsizing/mergers/automation is involved.
 There are also plenty of skilled professionals who are in high demand and who choose to work as an independent contractor.